couchbaselabs/docs-ng/content/couchbase-lite/cbl-phonegap/cbl-pg-1000-intro.markdown

 	The Todo Lite app opens in the Android simulator.
 If the Android simulator does not open and you are prompted to log on to the Adobe PhoneGap build service, your Android device emulator is not set up correctly.
 You do not need to sign up for the PhoneGap build service to run this example.

 ## Troubleshooting the ToDo Lite Build

+If you cannot build the ToDo Lite app, review the troubleshooting tips in this section.
 ### Troubleshooting Tools
 If you can't build the ToDo Lite app, first make sure you have all the tools listed in [Before You Begin](#before-you-begin) installed and that you have the latest released version of each tool.